shayantabaei/agent-executor/docs/security-model.md

 - Resource exhaustion outside configured limits
 - Sensitive data exposure if unsafe host paths are mounted in the future
 - Unsafe behavior if this service is exposed publicly without authentication
+- Unsafe behavior if exposed as a remote MCP server without additional authentication, authorization, and sandboxing controls
+- MCP client misuse if a client allows untrusted prompts to invoke the `execute_code` tool without review

 ## Read-only filesystem mode